 Presents advanced multivariate statistical methods focusing on statistical techniques commonly used in empirical research under a latent-variable approach Teaches students multilevel mediation-moderation techniques in order to analyze complex or multilevel databases.
 At the end of the course, students will understand how to analyze multivariate data using multilevel mediation-moderation concepts to test a variety of health-related research hypotheses.
 Knowledge of linear models is needed for participants enrolling in this course.

+6015.
+Use of Large Population-Based Datasets for Health Promotion

+Three credits.
+Prerequisite: AH 3005, 5005, or equivalent biostatistics course and familiarity with SAS; instructor consent required.

+Methods for using large population-based health-related datasets for health promotion research.
+Topics include procedures for accessing data, strengths and limitations of these data for health promotion research, complex sampling and weighted statistical analyses, and interpretation and communication of findings.

 6094.
 Health Promotion, Disease and Disability Prevention Research Seminar